GregoryConrad/rearch-rs/README.md

 ## Minimum Supported Rust Version (MSRV)
-The MSRV is currently 1.74.0 and may change in any new ReArch version/release.
+The MSRV of `rearch` is currently 1.74.0 and may change in any new ReArch version/release.
+The MSRV of other crates in this repo will be the latest stable release for the foreseeable future.

 It is also worth mentioning that the example shown in "In a Nutshell" above requires nightly for `unboxed_closures` and `fn_traits`, which is feature-gated under the `experimental-api` feature.